cb400f/opensuse-guide.org/codecs.md

 By default only free, open, non-patent encumbered formats such as Ogg Theora, Ogg Vorbis and Flac are supported for legal reasons (US software patents and Digital Millennium Copyright Act (DMCA)).

-## 13.1 Codec Installation with 1-Click

-1) Click on the button below to add the necessary repositories and install the required packages with 1-click install.

-{% include ymp.html icon="codecs" link="http://opensuse-community.org/codecs-kde.ymp" %}

-{% include tip.html tip="These 1-Click Installers currently only work with the **Firefox web browser**." %}

-{% include tip.html tip="If a conflict dialog appears, select to install the packages **_with_ Vendor Change**." %}

-2) Afterwards make sure all your multimedia packages are coming from the Packman Repository:

-<div class="path">Start YaST Software Management => Click on View => Click on Repositories => Select the Packman Repository => Click "Switch system packages" => Click "Accept"</div>

-{% include screenshot.html image="packman-vendorchange" %}

 ## 13.2 Codec Installation in the Terminal

 To install codecs using the terminal instead, do these steps: